Jandini/Jandini/README.md

 My name is Matt Janda,

 I would like to share my software engineering journey over the years.
-You can find here projects I worked on and applications I created from scratch.
+You can find here my ideas, tools, projects I worked on, and applications I created from scratch.

 * [WinGif](https://github.com/Jandini/Jandini/blob/main/README.md#wingif)